ArnoPeters/hugo-theme-internet-weblog/archetypes/tutorial/index.md

 ---

 TODO: Tutorial.
 Write Summary.
-_WHY are we doing WHAT in 2 or 3 sentences.
-Think about what process or workflow is made possible, and the summary of what steps will be taken to do so._
+_What problem are we solving, using what steps in 2 or 3 sentences._

 <!--more-->

-Why

-When

-How To
+TODO: Tutorial.
+Context.
+- When does this apply? ???????

-Possible choices
+- Possible choices
-Pro and Cons
+- Pro and Cons
-Chosen one
+- Chosen one

-# Prerequisites & preparations
+## Starting point (Implementation)
+TODO: Preparations (when starting from scratch)
 - Uses ... (how to verify you have this in the correct version) .
 Install / upgrade
 - Uses ... (how to verify you have this in the correct version) .
 Install / upgrade200200000000000000000000
-TODO: Preparations (when starting from scratch)

-## Starting point (Implementation)
 Step-by-step
 - bricks n pieces
 - final product